jecki/DHParser/documentation_src/manuals/01_ebnf.rst

     1:4: Error (1010): Illegal character(s) »\pha"...« in string.

-It is possible to place an error code or number at the beginning of the error string, spearated by a colon to override the default code of 1010 for mandatory continuation errors.
+It is possible to place an error code or number at the beginning of the error string, separated by a colon to override the default code of 1010 for mandatory continuation errors.
 (See :ref:`below <grammar_code_for_errors>` for ean example where it makes sense to do so.)